l3-hpc/project-template-python/README.md

 **Contact me if you need help with the environment.** We can develop some extra documentation based on what folks are having problems with.

-# Thank you NOAA!
+# Thank you NOAA and NSF!
-*This work was created by Lisa L. Lowe at NC State University, with funding from the National Oceanic and Atmospheric Administration's RESTORE Science Program under award NA19NOS4510194.*
+*This work was funded by National Oceanic and Atmospheric Administration's RESTORE Science Program under award NA19NOS4510194.
+The modeling data is being hosted on Open Storage Network (OSN), through allocation EES210015 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.*